PEN America: Free expression

 PEN America's free expression programs defend writers and journalists and protect free expression rights in the United States and around the world.
 This work includes research and reports on topical issues, advocacy internationally and in the United States, and campaigns on policy issues and on behalf of individual writers and journalists under threat.

-Free expression and education
+Education and Legal Advocacy

 After 2020, PEN America increasingly focused on tracking book bans, including with its annual Banned in the USA report and educational censorship in public schools and higher education, including "educational gag order" bills.
 In 2023, PEN America, along with publisher Penguin Random House and several banned authors, and parents, filed suit against the Escambia County School District, claiming that book bans violate Constitutional rights to free speech and equal protection under the law.
+Pen America has since continued this legal battle in other states.
+In April 2025, the American Civil Liberties Union of Tennessee sued Rutherford County School District on Behalf of PEN America.
+The complaint questioned the constitutionality of a Tennessee state law.
+The state law allowed the school board to evaluate any book brought to their attention and determine is suitability for students.
+The complaint named approximately 61 titles that were either restricted or fully banned.
 The organization also hosts regular Free Speech Advocacy Institutes to train young people to advocate for free speech.